psu75/wedding-countdown/README.md

 Pebble Watchface with real-time countdown to wedding date and time.

 Inception and designed by Kyle Barry Burnett.
+Congratulations, Kyle and Carly!

 This watchface shows real-time interval of days, hours, minutes, and seconds.
 Shows the time in a bottom banner